Meet the EAP Faculty

 Joy Lalush joined the staff at Durham Tech in the summer of 2018.
 After earning a BS in Computer Science from the University of Tennessee at Martin and an MS in Computer Science from the University of Missouri-Rolla, she spent ten years as a programmer with IBM in Research Triangle Park, NC.
 Joy later found a passion for teaching English as a second language while volunteering and substituting in grade schools.
 Since earning TESOL certification at North Carolina State University, she has immersed herself in teaching English, from private tutoring to teaching classes at NC State and Durham Tech.
 Joy finds teaching ESL deeply rewarding; she loves meeting and learning from her students from all over the world!

 Dr. Marta McCabe has served as an EAP Instructor at Durham Technical Community College since 2015.
 In addition, she is a founder and a president at the Czech and Slovak School of North Carolina.
 Marta also works as a research scientist at the School of Education at Charles University in Prague, Czech Republic.
 Her research examines the intersections of education, language, and migration and focuses specifically on the linguistic, social and cultural adaptation of second-generation immigrants from Eastern Europe.
 She has published on the topic of heritage language education in the International Journal of the Sociology of Language and in a Handbook on Heritage Language Education.
-She also contributed a chapter to a recent book Immigration and Education in North Carolina: The Challenges and Responses in a New Gateway State.

 Dr. Vicki Sapp joined Durham Tech in Summer 2018 after teaching for three decades in Texas.
 She was thrilled to move back to her home town, Durham, to continue her career at Durham Tech.
 Vicki earned her BA degree in French and her MA in Comparative Literature at the University of North Carolina-Chapel Hill.
 She completed her Ph.D. in English at Rice University, where she taught all levels and subjects in the Rice University Intensive English Program.
 Vicki taught a range of English courses at the University of Texas-Arlington; her specializations there included literature surveys (American, British, World), History and Structure of English, and Creative Writing.
 She spent the past two decades of her career as Professor of English at Tarrant County College (TCC) in Fort Worth, Texas; here she concentrated on Freshman Composition with special focus on the dialectics of print and digital literacies and also World Literature.
 She was an active participant in TCC's international initiatives, and spent three summers in Austria, teaching Business English and Diversity at a Vienna technical college and then taking part in the Salzburg Global Seminar both as Faculty Fellow and then as World Literature Faculty for a TCC Maymester study-abroad in Salzburg.
 Vicki loves nothing more than teaching and seeing the world through her international students, and she hopes she educates them as much as they do her.
 She has one son, Erol, who has traveled the world and learned five languages, and is currently pursuing a Ph.D. in Ethnomusicology at the University of Chicago.